Patrick Kelly: Runway of Love Debuts to West Coast Audiences

 "The de Young museum has always been committed to showcasing the world's finest fashion designers, and we could not be more delighted to present Patrick Kelly: Runway of Love to our audiences,” said Thomas P. Campbell, Director and CEO of the Fine Arts Museums of San Francisco.
 "Kelly was a trailblazing artist who created an extraordinary array of designs during his lifetime.
 Everyone should know the name "Patrick Kelly" and we hope this exhibition does just that."

 Though Black fashion designers have continuously pushed the industry’s barriers, Patrick Kelly was a true groundbreaker.
 His bold and bright creations stood out on the streets, in nightclubs, and especially on the runway.
-This extraordinary vision resulted in Kelly becoming the first American and first Black designer to be voted into the Chambre Syndicale du Prêt-à-Porter des Couturiers et des Créateurs de Mode, a prestigious French association for fashion designers.
+This extraordinary vision resulted in Kelly becoming the first American and first Black designer to be voted into the Chambre Syndicale du Prêt-à-Porter des Couturiers et des Créateurs de Mode, a prestigious French association for ready-to-wear designers.
 Perhaps more remarkably, Kelly was lauded with such accolades while being, and remaining, one of the few designers who directly addressed issues of race in his work.

 “While Patrick Kelly dauntlessly riffed on the work of famed couturiers and works of art, his vision remained uniquely his own,” said Laura L. Camerlengo, Associate Curator of Costume and Textile Arts at the Fine Arts Museums of San Francisco and Presenting Curator of the exhibition.
 “From the models on his runways, like superstar Pat Cleveland, to his staunchest brand advocates, including the esteemed actress Bette Davis, Kelly’s ability to both charm and befriend amplified his talent.
 He is not just beloved, but revered.”